BoscoZhangers/PocketRPG/README.md

 encounter pokémon, and face foes deployed by Team Rocket.

 The majority of the Pokémon-inspired graphical elements were hand-made using Pixilart.

+### Instructions

+Below are some step-by-step instructions to run this RPG game on your device.